Lodging CCS data in the UKCCSRC Data and Information Archive

 Reference the data from your publication(s)

-- Include a statement in your publication(s) describing how to access the data including the DOI (or a statement explaining why access to underlying data has been restricted).
+Include a Data Availability Statement (also referred to a Data Access Statement) in your publications describing where the underlying data can be accessed (or explaining why access to underlying data has been restricted).

 Provide link to other archive/publication